annadoannn/sp25-cse110-lab4/expand/expand.md

 Loose typing in JavaScript is another challenge, as variables are not restricted to a single data type.
 This flexibility can lead to unexpected behavior when JavaScript automatically coerces values between types.
 For example, adding a string and a number may result in string concatenation rather than numerical addition.
 Such implicit conversions can cause logical errors that are difficult to detect during development.

-Lastly, the fact that JavaScript is tightly coupled to the web platform introduces its own set of issues.
+Lastly, the fact that JavaScript is deeply integrated with how browsers work can introduce its own set of issues.
 Differences in browser implementations and APIs can lead to inconsistent behavior across environments.
-Developers must account for browser compatibility, security constraints like CORS, and limitations in performance that come with running code on a wide variety of user devices.
+Developers must account for browser compatibility, security constraints, and limitations in performance that come with running code on a wide variety of user devices.

 ---
 <br>